kailu3/cis105/_build/1-intro-programming/hello-world.md

 Single quotation marks do pretty much everything double quotation marks do.
-Double quotation marks are preferred as they can handle apostrophes in strings.
+Double quotation marks are usually preferred as they can handle apostrophes in strings.
 For example: